mooji-m/MoojiFood/README.md

 3. Sync Gradle files, build, and run the application on your emulator or physical device.

 ## 📝 Developer Note
-Note on Project Scope: This repository serves as a snapshot of my technical timeline and foundational journey into Android architecture.
+Note on Project Scope: This repository serves as a snapshot of my technical timeline and foundational journey into Android architecture from 3 years ago.
 It is intentionally kept simple in terms of design and scope to highlight the underlying engineering mechanics: decoupling logic via MVP, structural data routing, and safe CRUD operations.
 Left open-source as an honest architectural reference point.